 - Clip continuation/supplement pages, photographs, marked USGS and large scale maps, and other material documenting individual resources to the completed form.
-Ensure that all materials are labeled with the State Site Number. - Arrange submitted forms in State Site Number order. - If you are using GIS software to generate your map products and resource locations you may also (but not in place of the hard copy version) send the GIS data along with your forms.
-If submitting GIS data, please include metadata (datum and projection information at a minimum). - When using Site File electronic forms, please include a disk with your file submissions.
+Ensure that all materials are labeled with the State Site Number. - Arrange submitted forms in State Site Number order. - If you are using GIS software to generate your map products and resource locations please include the GIS data along with your hard copy forms and maps.
+When submitting GIS data, please include metadata (datum and projection information at a minimum). - When submitting Site File digital PDF forms, please include digital media containing your files, maps and photos.
 Unless otherwise instructed, all submitted files (PDF forms, image files, and any supplementary information) should be named with the State Site Number.
 Do not embed image and map files within the PDF form file.
 All attachments should be separate files.